 As a longtime historian, I have come to believe that embracing “the old ways” is nothing less than a reaction to the fear of losing one’s identity.
 It is an extraordinarily human response to the unconscious reality that we will all die.
 What both Abraham Lincoln and Barack Obama asked all Americans to do was to shuck any preconceptions and look beyond the constriction of one’s existence.
 The venerable Harper Lee once wrote in To Kill A Mockingbird,: “You never really understand a person until you consider things from his point of view until you climb into his skin and walk around in it.”
 As Lee’s immortal literary character, Atticus Finch came to understand, it’s not about me, it’s about us.

-So yes, it’s time to recognize that the Fourteenth Amendment means just that: equal protection under the law.
+So yes, it’s time to recognize that the 14th Amendment means just that: equal protection under the law.
 It’s time to stop pointing fingers at one another, put down our guns, open up our hearts, roll up our sleeves, and get to work on solving things that confront us all – from education and global warming to ignorance and violence to intolerance and the emerging division between the rich and the poor.
 If we listen to the better angels of our nature, we can achieve that elusive sense of grace that President Obama alluded to yesterday.
 We can all rediscover that when we work for causes larger than ourselves, we can finally find purpose and meaning in our lives.